realtime-fmri/realtime-fmri.github.io/ImpWalk.md

-### Multivariate and univariate real-time functional imaging
+### Multivariate and univariate realtime functional imaging

 [**MURFI**](http://mindhive.mit.edu/realtime/murfi#documentation) (multivariate and univariate real-time functional imaging) is a software package for real-time processing of functional brain images for neuroscience applications.
 At the moment murfi is fMRI-centric, but we plan to add support for other imaging modalities.